How to Save Money in Summer

 Shop the Sales and Plan Ahead for Everything

-My teens know to get their Christmas lists to me by Black Friday so I can plan and shop accordingly.
+Get the Christmas lists sorted by Black Friday so you can plan and shop accordingly.

 This way, they often get a few thousand dollars worth of what they want for a few hundred.